Miho Sasaki (b. 1978, Chiba City, Japan) is a Japanese composer, pianist and educator.

 Ms. Sasaki was the featured guest artist for a recital of new American piano music at Aichi Prefectural University of Music and Fine Arts and Nagoya Imperial University in Nagoya, Japan.
 Further guest artist residencies include NOW Music Festivals (OH), Back Cove Contemporary Music Festival at the Portland Conservatory of Music (ME), and the Butler University Wind Ensemble.

 In 2017 Ms. Sasaki was awarded the prestigious Creative Renewal Arts Fellowship from the Arts Council of Indianapolis - a highly competitive program, a two-year grant supporting various creative activities.
-Sasaki's activities include learning accordion and bayan (for performance and writing multiple compositions) and creating a "serious music" accordion culture in central Indiana.
+Sasaki's activities included learning accordion and bayan (for performance and writing multiple compositions) and creating a "serious music" accordion culture in central Indiana.

 Works for Winds